Why Use a Gravel Calculator for Your Aquarium

 Is it safe to reuse old gravel?

-What if I want to change gravel depth later?
+What if I change gravel depth later?

 Do I need to rinse new gravel every time?